dashingsoft/dashingsoft.github.io/pyarmor/docs/user/features.rst

    For example, use it in WASM, pass it to Nuitka, CPython, even Pyarmor to continue processing

+New scripts need refactor to prevent scripts from be reversed.
+If no refactor, the security level is almost same as .pyc file

 Pyarmor 9.1 uses :term:`Project` to manage all the scripts to handle the complex relations between modules and packages, so that the scripts could be reformed correctly.
-Because new scripts need refactor to prevent scripts from be restored.
-If no refactor, the security level is almost same as .pyc file